Makes:16 tea sandwiches

-Using a mandoline or a very sharp knife, slice cucumber into paper-thin rounds, about 1/16 inch thick.
-Place slices in a medium mixing bowl, and toss with salt.
-Place cucumber slices in a colander or sieve set over a mixing bowl; let drain for 15 to 20 minutes.
+Using a mandoline or a very sharp knife, slice the cucumber into paper-thin rounds, about 1/16 inch thick.
+Place the slices in a colander or sieve set over a bowl, sprinkle them with the measured salt, and toss to combine.
+Set aside to drain for 15 to 20 minutes.

-Meanwhile, using a mandoline or a very sharp knife, slice lemon into paper-thin rounds, about 1/16 inch thick, removing any seeds as you go.
-Set slices aside.
+Meanwhile, using the mandoline or very sharp knife, slice the lemons into paper-thin rounds about 1/16 inch thick, removing any seeds as you go; set them aside.

-Lightly blot cucumber slices with paper towels to remove excess moisture.
-Shingle cucumber slices over hummus on 3 slices of bread—you should use roughly 10 to 12 slices on each sandwich.
-Top cucumbers with a layer of lemon slices (about 4 slices per sandwich).
+When the cucumbers are ready, lightly blot them with paper towels to remove any excess moisture.
+Shingle the cucumber slices over the hummus on 4 slices of bread (about 12 slices per sandwich).
+Top the cucumbers with a layer of lemon slices (about 4 slices per sandwich).

-Close sandwiches with remaining slices of bread.
-Trim the edges again.
-If making tea sandwiches, cut each sandwich into 4 squares, and serve.
+Close the sandwiches with the remaining slices of bread.
+Trim the crusts, and make 2 diagonal cuts on each sandwich to form 4 triangles.